chamodlakmal/Star-Wars-Planets/README.md

 - Allow Android Studio to synchronize and build the project.
 Ensure all dependencies are resolved.
 5. **Run the App:**
 - Connect an Android device or start an emulator.
-- Click on the 'Run' button or use the shortcut `Shift + F10`.
+- Click on the 'Run' button.

 ## Dependencies